 Maybe Parada should have followed the example of Henry Clay Duffey and Desiree Dawn Mangold, who took their kids bar hopping with them.

 Myrtle Beach Police officers were called to Duffy’s Tavern at 112 Ninth Avenue North around 12:45 a.m.
 Tuesday.
 Witnesses said Henry Clay Duffey, 32, and Desiree Dawn Mangold, 36, both of Newman, GA, were intoxicated in the bar with their 2- and 6-year-old children.
 The witnesses told investigators that between 7:45 and after midnight, the children left the bar unattended and played in an alley nearby Ocean Boulevard.
-When one witness called police, he reported the suspects strapped the 2-year-old into his stroller.
+When one witness called police, he reported the suspects strapped the 2-year-old into his best double stroller.

 When officers arrived, they found Duffey and Mangold drinking at the bar, while the two children were seated at a nearby table.
 According to the police report, both suspects appeared drunk and were slurring their speech and unsteady on their feet.
 Duffey and Mangold said they were planning to walk back to their hotel, which was about 28 blocks away.